7 Heart Healthy Shopping Tips for Seniors

 One of the best ways to prevent or control cardiovascular disease is by eating a healthy diet.
-Use A Place for Mom’s heart healthy shopping list for seniors and incorporate these nutrition tips into a loved one’s diet for greater senior heart health.
+Use A Place for Mom’s heart healthy shopping list and incorporate these nutrition tips into a senior loved one’s diet for greater heart health.

 1. Buy colorful fruits and vegetables.